Sky360-Repository/simpletracker-ros2-ws/monitoring/readme.md

 You will need to have docker compose installed and working

-In the first terminal window, first command is to start the required containers
+In the first terminal window navigate to this monitoring folder and then the command to stat the containers is:
 ```bash
 docker compose up
 ```
 If you would like to exit the docker compose application type **Ctrl-c**

-In the second terminal window, launch docker interactively
+In the second terminal window, launch the sky360/simpletracker-ros2:1.0.3 docker container interactively
 ```bash
 docker run -it \
   --user ros:ros \